-Shabu shabu, an onomatopoeia for “swish swish”, is a Japanese communal hotpot dish of thinly sliced meat and vegetables boiled in dashi soup and served hot as the items cook.
-It’s a fun way to enjoy a meal with family and friends, everyone cooks together when eating shabu shabu!
+Shabu shabu, an onomatopoeia for “swish swish”, is a Japanese communal hotpot dish consisting of thinly-sliced meat and vegetables boiled in dashi-based soup.
+A unique and interactive way to dine with family and friends, everyone cooks together when eating shabu shabu!

 - 3 small onions